SukkoPera/OpenAmiga600RamExpansion/README.md

 I recommend to run [SysTest](https://github.com/keirf/Amiga-Stuff) then.
 Use the Memory option (<kbd>F1</kbd>), it must show 2 MB of Chip RAM.
 Then start the Memory Test (<kbd>F1</kbd> again) and let it run for 50-100 rounds: if it doesn't find any errors, you are probably good to go.

 SysTest also has an option for reading and resetting the RTC (<kbd>F7</kbd> then <kbd>F3</kbd>), so try that as well.
-If you are using SysTest >= 1.2, you can also set the date and time with it, otherwise you will have to use other tools for that (Workbench is a good candidate).
+If you are using SysTest >= 1.2 you can also set the date and time with it, otherwise you will have to use other tools (Workbench is a good candidate).

 ### License
 OpenAmiga600RamExpansion is Open Hardware.
 If you make any modifications to the board, please contribute them back.